evadecker/genderswap.fm/src/routes/about/+page.md

 ## Can I give you money?

-Please!
+If you'd like!
 I do pay out of my own pocket for hosting, database storage, fonts, and more.
 If you enjoy this resource and want to chip in toward my costs, you can [send me some dollars via Kofi](https://ko-fi.com/evadecker).